Submillimeter spectroscopy of H$_2$C$^{17}$O and a revisit of the rotational spectra of H$_2$C$^{18}$O and H$_2$C$^{16}$O: Discussion and conclusion

 The present $^{17}$O HFS parameters are slightly better determined than those from the initial investigation \cite{H2CO-17_rot_1965} as can be expected because of additional data from a later study \cite{H2CO-17_rot_1980b}; uncertainties in the later study are surprisingly worse in part than those in the earlier study.
 The spin-spin coupling parameters $S$(HH) may appear quite different among the two isotopic species H$_2$C$^{18}$O and H$_2$C$^{16}$O, but the differences are less than two times the combined uncertainties.
 Because of the uncertainties, one should take with a grain of salt that the value calculated from the ground state HH distance, derived from $A_0$, is $-$17.907~kHz and thus closer to the value of H$_2$C$^{18}$O. Inclusion of higher $K_a$ HFS splitting information in the fit improved the uncertainty of $C_{aa}$ by almost a factor of 3 and those of $C_{bb}$ and $C_{cc}$ by factors of $\sim$4.

-Predictions of the rotational spectra of the three formaldehyde isotopologues will be available in the catalog section\footnote{http://www.astro.uni-koeln.de/cdms/} of the CDMS~\cite{CDMS_1,CDMS_2}.
+Predictions of the rotational spectra of the three formaldehyde isotopologues will be available in the catalog section\footnote{https://cdms.astro.uni-koeln.de/classic/entries/} of the CDMS~\cite{CDMS_1,CDMS_2}.
 Edited fit files are deposited as supplementary material.
-In addition, line, parameter, and fit files, along with other auxiliary files, will be available in the spectroscopy data section\footnote{http://www.astro.uni-koeln.de/site/vorhersagen/daten/H2CO/} of the CDMS.
+In addition, line, parameter, and fit files, along with other auxiliary files, will be available in the spectroscopy data section\footnote{https://cdms.astro.uni-koeln.de/classic/predictions/daten/H2CO/} of the CDMS.